 Immunotherapy for lung cancer is a new type of treatment that aims to enhance the body’s immune response and stop the lung cancer from evading the immune system.

 To help you understand and share this information, click here to download and print a booklet that summarizes the detailed information in the following sections.
-This booklet was produced in March 2015, before the October 2015 FDA expanded indication for nivolumab (Opdivo®) and approval of pembrolizumab (Keytruda®).
-For updated information about those two drugs, please see the Immune Checkpoint Inhibitors section below.
+This booklet was produced in December 2016, before the May 2017 FDA expanded indication for pembrolizumab (Keytruda®).
+For updated information, please see the Immune Checkpoint Inhibitors section below.